robotics-4-all/dFlow/README.md

 ### Services

 **External services** are HTTP endpoints that can be used as part of the assistant's responses.
-Their url and verb are defined globaly, while their parameters are specified inside the dialogue section where they are called.
+Their url and verb are defined globally, while their parameters are specified inside the dialogue section where they are called.

 ```
 EServiceDef: EServiceDefHTTP;

 EServiceDefHTTP:
     'EServiceHTTP' name=ID
-        'verb:' verb=HTTPVerb
+        (  'verb:' verb=HTTPVerb
           'host:' host=STRING
-        'port:' port=INT
-        'path:' path=STRING
+          ('port:' port=INT)?
+          ('path:' path=STRING)?
+        )#
     'end'
+;

+HTTPVerb:
+    'GET'   |
+    'POST'  |
+    'PUT'
 ;
 ```